-BERLIN -- Chancellor Angela Merkel's government hashed out strategies Monday with German business and union officials on attracting skilled workers from outside the European Union as the country tries to tackle a shortfall of qualified professionals.
+BERLIN -- Chancellor Angela Merkel is meeting top German business and union officials on Monday to discuss how to attract skilled workers from outside the European Union as the country tries to tackle a shortfall of qualified labor.

-Legislation due to take effect March 1 will make it easier for non-EU nationals to get visas to work and seek jobs in Germany.
+Legislation is due to take effect March 1 making it easier for non-EU nationals to get visas to work and seek jobs in Germany.
 Arrangements currently applied to university graduates are being expanded to immigrants with professional qualifications and German language knowledge.

-“Many companies in Germany are urgently seeking skilled workers, even in times of a weaker economy,” Eric Schweitzer, president of the Association of German Chambers of Commerce and Industry, told the Funke newspaper group ahead of the meetings.
+“Many companies in Germany are urgently seeking skilled workers, even in times of a weaker economy,” Eric Schweitzer, the head of the Association of German Chambers of Commerce and Industry, told the Funke newspaper group.
 “For more than half of companies, the shortage of skilled workers is currently the biggest risk to business.”

 Like many other European countries, Germany is trying to strike a balance between the needs of its labor market, an aging native population and concern about immigration.